The Australian readership is somewhat spasmodically served by a range of books and

 “Yes I did write the book and yes I am right.”

-With over 600 errors in a book of 258 pages, I’ve taken the distasteful step of writing a negative review because
+With over 600 errors in a book of 258 pages, I’ve taken the distasteful step of writing a

-it is time someone called this book out for what it is.
-The problems begin on page 2 with the assignment of
+negative review because it is time someone called this book out for what it is.
+Readers,

-copyright to a fictitious publisher, and then continue from the tankers rounding “Cape Horn” on their way from
+assignment of copyright to a fictitious publisher, and then continue from the tankers

-the Middle East to UK on page 12 to the “brass” synchromesh and bushes in a Morris 850 transmission on
+rounding “Cape Horn” on their way from the Middle East to UK on page 12 to the “brass”

-page 248.
-If the book can’t get these simple things right, what then for the remainder?
-Not surprisingly,
+these simple things right, what then for the remainder?
+Not surprisingly, numerous errors

-the Morris 850 on page 44 to the deletion of valve cotters for all models in 1969.
-Wrong part numbers; historical
+for the Morris 850 on page 44 to the deletion of valve cotters for all models in 1969.

-inaccuracies; the list goes on and on.
-Mr Sneddon claims that the 2nd edition was published to correct “a
+Wrong part numbers; historical inaccuracies; the list goes on and on.
+Mr Sneddon claims

-printing error” (presumably made by the printer) in the first.
-One wonders what that error must have been to
+printer) in the first.
+One wonders what that error must have been to trigger a 2nd edition

 comments on social media that followed this review.
-In May 2023, Mr Sneddon promised a “correction sheet”
+The book accurately reflects the

-massive fail.
+All up, a massive fail.

 (reviewed April 2023)